External Funding Resources

 Applicant must be a full-time student in a North American accredited school of medicine at the time of the application and at the time of the elective.
 Applicant must propose an elective conducting research or clinical training in tropical medicine or global health with at least one month at a site endemic for tropical diseases.
 Recipients are expected to submit a maximum 3-page report outlining their fellowship experience.

 - Boren Scholarships and Fellowships provide unique funding opportunities to study in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
 Boren Scholars and Fellows represent a variety of academic backgrounds, but all are interested in studying less commonly taught languages, including but not limited to Arabic, Hindi, Mandarin, Korean, Portuguese, Russian, and Swahili.
 Undergraduate students can receive up to $20,000 for an academic year’s study abroad and graduate students up to $30,000 for language study and international research.
 In exchange for funding, recipients commit to working in the federal government for a minimum of one year.
+For a complete list of countries, click here.

 - CDC-Hubert Global Health Fellowship This fellowship provides third- and fourth-year medical and veterinary students with public health experience in a developing country.
 The main focus of the fellowship is a 6- to 12-week field assignment where fellows are mentored by experienced CDC staff and learn through hands-on experience while working on a public health project.